 SSCWD, SBCWD, City of Hollister, and San Benito County are continuing to work toward implementation of these programs and projects.
 In 2010, the HUAWWMP described in Section 3.4 further evaluated reclaimed wastewater and interim locations for utilizing reclaimed wastewater from the City of Hollister's expanded wastewater treatment plant.
 A field demonstration project to utilize recycled wastewater on a variety of projects was performed in 2010.
 The field demonstration project was very successful.
-SBCWD and the City of Hollister continue to develop future locations to use recycled water for farming and municipal uses.
+SBCWD in currently under construction with a recycled water pipeline that will deliver treated wastewater from the City of Hollister's wastewater treatment plant to farmers north of the City of Hollister beginning in 2016.
+Additional recycled water projects are being contemplated and planned in future years.

-The WRA also initiated development of a water softener ordinance that has been adopted by the City of Hollister and is planned for adoption by SSCWD in early 2015.
+The WRA also initiated development of a water softener ordinance that has been adopted by the City of Hollister and SSCWD.
 In 2012 the Regional Water Quality Control Board granted SSCWD and other local agencies the authority to regulated salinity discharge into its sewerage system.
-Continued implementation of these salinity control efforts is envisioned in 2015 and beyond.
+Continued implementation of these salinity control efforts is envisioned in 2016 and beyond.